FFIG/ffig/README.md

 # Attribution

-I've made considerable use of the following in putting this together:
+We've made considerable use of the following in putting this together:

 * <http://szelei.me/code-generator>
 * <http://blog.glehmann.net/2014/12/29/Playing-with-libclang>